10 peptic ulcer facts

 Key Points

-• Peptic ulcers are open sores that develop on the inside lining of the stomach and the upper portion of the small intestine.
+• Peptic ulcers are open sores that develop on the inside lining of the stomach and the duodenum.

-• The most common symptoms are burning stomach pain and bleeding.
+• The most common symptoms are epigastric pain and upper GI bleeding.

 • NSAIDs and Helicobacter pylori infection are major causes.